 *Just to note, tickets to Dorney Park and Planet Snoopy differ off-season or during their seasonal events.
 Ticket prices during the summer and on-season are higher because it includes admission to their water park.
 So if you are purchasing tickets for The Haunt or The Great Pumpkin Fest, please check their website for the most accurate pricing.

-I avoided telling you about cost until the end, because I didn't want you to write off the idea of going based just on cost alone.
-An adult ticket online for their regular season (as of the publication date of this entry), will set you back about $47.00.
+An adult ticket online for their regular season (as of the publication date of this entry), will set you back about $39.00.
 All tickets provide entrance to Planet Snoopy, Dorney Park and Wildwater Kingdom.
 There are varieties of packages and deals you can purchase online, so check their site for specific details.
-There is also a section of the park called Dinosaurs Alive, but when we were there it was an added $5.00 fee if you wanted to attend.
+There is also a section of the park called Dinosaurs Alive, but when we were there it was an added fee if you wanted to attend.
 But if you have a dinosaur fan on your hands, you might want to check it out!

 Jersey Momma Money Saving Tips: